 Advantages Over Conventional Formulations

-• Improved Drug Absorption: By transforming poorly soluble drugs into more absorbable forms, SEDDS facilitate higher plasma drug concentrations.
+- Improved Drug Absorption: By transforming poorly soluble drugs into more absorbable forms within the microemulsion droplets, SEDDS lead to higher plasma drug concentrations.

-• Reduced Variability: They offer a more predictable absorption profile, which is crucial for drugs with narrow therapeutic windows.
+- Reduced Variability: SEDDS provide a more consistent and predictable absorption profile, which is particularly beneficial for drugs with narrow therapeutic windows.

 Formulation Development